-If you possess electing grace by the Spirit of God, you will possess it in the love of it, and you will see that you could not have any one gospel blessing without it; for we are blessed with all spiritual blessings according as he has chosen us in Christ Jesus.
-Well, but, you say, the Bible does not say, "Believe in election, and be saved;" it says "Believe in the Lord Jesus Christ and be saved."
-But you cannot believe in Christ unless you believe in God's testimony concerning him.
-It is impossible for you to believe in Christ and yet not believe in the testimony God gives concerning him.
-And has not God said that his people are chosen in him from the foundation of the world?
-Has not God declared that the election has obtained it, and that they have obtained it by the covenant head, even while they were dead in trespasses and sin?
-"The thing that is hid brings forth to light."
-The person of Christ, how suited he is to the great ends to be answered! eternal election received in the love of it, in the life of it; and such will abide by it.
-And so, of the rest of the great truths of the gospel, regeneration, final perseverance and all the rest; but upon these I will not enlarge.
-Thus, then the Lord reveals to his people the person of Christ and the order of salvation by him.
-Now I hope to have one of these mornings, a whole sermon upon that one thought, the order of salvation.
-If you are out of order you are out of the gospel and if you are out of the gospel you are out of the grace of God and if you are out of the grace of God you are out of the Christ of God and if you are out of the Christ of God you are out of the kingdom of God and if you are out of the kingdom of God you will be out of the heaven of God and if you are out of the heaven of God you must be forever in the wrath of God.
-Now, then, this revelation "The thing that in hid brings he forth to light." "he binds the floods from overflowing."
-The flood of error would roll in and keep us unacquainted with the person and work of Christ, keep us unacquainted with electing grace; but he binds these floods of error that they shall not be able to carry away the woman, the Lamb's bride.
-The floods of error that Satan casts out of his mouth, mere professors receive those floods and become mighty people by them.
-Not so the saints of Ged.
+If you possess electing grace by the Spirit of God, you will possess it in the love of it, and you will see that you could not have any one gospet blowing without it i for we are blowed with all appritual blewings accord my as he hath chosen us in Christ Jeans.
+Well, but, you say, the Base this as in the first of the served of the served of the server of the se you holieve in God's testimony concerning him.
+It is impossible for you to believe in Cheist and yet not believe in the testimony God gives concerning him And hath not God said that his people are chosen in him from the foundation of the world?
+Hath not God declared that the election hath obtained it, and that they have obtained it by the covenant head, even while they were dead in trespasses and sins?
+"The thing that is hid bringeth he forth to light."
+The person of Christ how suited he is to the great ends to be answered 1 eternal elue. tion received in the love of it, in the life of it; and such will abide by it.
+And so of the rest of the great truths of the gospel, regeneration, final persoverance, and all the rest; but upon these I will not enlarge.
+Thus, then, the Lord reveals to his people the per ontof Christ, and the order of salvation by him.
+Now I hope to have, one of the mornings, a whole sermon upon that one thought, the order of salvation.
+If you are out of order you are out of the gospel, and if you are out of the gospel you are out of the grace of God, and if you are out of the grace of God you are out of the Christ of God, and if you are out of the Christ of God you are out of the kingdom of God, and if you are out of the kingdom of God you will be out of the heaven of God, and if you are out of the heaven of God you must be for ever in the wrath of God.
+Now, then, this revelation -" The thing that is hid bringeth he forth to light." " He bindeth the floods from overflowing."
+The floods of error would roll in, and keep us unacquainted with the person and work of Christ, keep us unacquainted with electing grace; but he bindeth these floods of error, that they shall not be able to carry away the woman, the Lamb's bride.
+The floods of error that Satan casts out of his mouth, mere professors receive those floods, and become mighty people by them.
+Not so the saints of God.
 They shall stand fast by the person and work of Christ, and the order of his mediation.